miguno/avro-hadoop-starter/README.md

     {"username":"DarkTemplar","tweet":"From the shadows I come!","timestamp": 1366154681 }
     {"username":"VoidRay","tweet":"Prismatic core online!","timestamp": 1366160000 }

-### Preparing the input data

-First we must make the input data available in HDFS.
+Upload ``twitter.avro`` to HDFS to make the input data available to our streaming jobs.

     # upload the input data
     $ hadoop fs -mkdir streaming/input